Disordering a permutation symmetric system: revivals, thermalization and chaos: Summary and Discussions

 \section{Summary and Discussions}

 In this work, we have studied the effect of breaking the permutation symmetry of the well-studied kicked top model.
 As the model can be considered to be a long range interacting kicked spin system, this symmetry breaking can be achieved by introducing disorder via interactions.
 The interplay between dynamical chaos and disorder related physics leads to a rich set of phenomena that this work has begun to study.
+The kicked top is a generic nonintegrable Floquet system with an integrable to chaotic transition.
+Thus we expect our results to be applicable to a wide variety of Floquet permutation symmetric systems.

 Introducing disorder in the system has two important effects: Firstly, the dynamics is taken out of the permutation symmetric subspace.
 This is shown using the overlap of time evolving states with the permutation symmetric subspace ($\left \langle \chi \right \rangle_w$) as well as an effective dimension $\langle D_{\text{eff}} \rangle_w$ of coherent states in the eigenbasis.
 Secondly, the dynamics become more and more chaotic as $w$ is increased, even if the initial dynamical chaos present was small or even absent.
 Thus disorder becomes a proxy for chaos.
 This is confirmed in multiple interesting ways.
 For example, the gradual destruction of quantum revivals that are present for regular dynamics as the disorder is increased.
 For small disorder, we continue to observe the revivals at a time scale $\tau_{\hbar} \sim {N}$.
 The shift to chaotic dynamics as disorder is increased, is also confirmed by spectral statistics which changes from Poisson at $w=0$ to Wigner Dyson corresponding to COE at large $w$.